inaki/gists-manager/README.md

 - go to your browser http://localhost:8080 and enjoy watching =)

 ## Some considerations
 If you git push your the project with your token github automatically will invalidate it.
-So to avoid this just use an environment variable and you'll be free to go.
+So to avoid this just use an environment variable and you'll be good to go.